privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

-This algorithm takes as input all of the `relevant interest groups`, and a config consisting of the `publisher`, an optional `desired total size`, an optional list of `interest group owners` to include each with an optional `desired size`, and the [HPKE] `public key` and its associated `key ID`.
+This algorithm takes as input all of the `relevant interest groups`, and a config consisting of the `publisher`, an optional `desired total size`, an optional boolean `debugging report locked out` defaults to false, an optional list of `interest group owners` to include each with an optional `desired size`, and the [HPKE] `public key` and its associated `key ID`.
 It returns an `encrypted request` and a `request context` tuple.